thautwarm/plfp/view-point-from-research-side/Lamu0.md

 In this design, for `grow(m, mexpander)`, where `m` is an algebra, and `mexpander` can produce a new algebra(e.g., `scope->scope+type`) by composing with `m` via `grow`.

-Something crucial during "expanding the algebra" is the change of the representation type(`type repr` in an algebra.
+Something occurs naturally and simultaneously during expanding the algebra is, the expansion of the representation type(`type repr` in an algebra).

 ```ocaml
 A : module SYM with type repr = o (* base *)